paultopia/embed_metadata_in_pdf/readme.md

 ----

 note to self: dev build/server: `npx parcel index.html`build for prod `npx parcel build index.html --public-url ./` (the last thing is to force it to use relative urls for the javascript and css files)

+TODO:

+- see if it works on mobile/in safari

+- test embedding on PDFs that already have metadata to make sure it doesn't overwrite or fail

+- test with non CSL JSON formats (esp. ris, bibtex)

+- get rid of junk development code like the console.logs